cakeslice/FishyWebRTC/README.md

 - The server can be built for most platforms but only Linux Dedicated Server build has been tested

 Installation:
-- Add `https://github.com/cakeslice/com.unity.webrtc.git` using the Package Manager (Add from git URL)
+- Add `https://github.com/Unity-Technologies/com.unity.webrtc.git` using the Package Manager (Add from git URL)
-  - This is a fork of `com.unity.webrtc` that has the compiled Linux binary that works with a Linux Dedicated Server build
+  - Make sure it's version `3.0.0-pre.5` or higher to build for Linux Dedicated Server
 - Copy this folder to `Assets/FishNet/Runtime/Transporting/Transports/`
 - Modify the assembly definition `Assets/FishNet/Runtime/FishNet.Runtime.asmdef` to include the `SimpleWebRTC` assembly:
 <img width="340" alt="example_assembly" src="https://user-images.githubusercontent.com/7516142/233031099-2ab4053f-e0c2-4191-8ceb-73f9fbaa1811.png">